epfl-ada/ada-2022-project-robopros/README.md

 ```bat
 pip install requirements.txt
 ```
-The requirement list will be updated and added along the project to make a reproducable code
+The requirement list will be updated and added along the project to make a reproducible code